ThemeMountain/docs/source/_kant/integrations/stampready.blade.md

 StampReady currently has limited support for what it allows in the `<head>` area.

-Sartre Email uses Acorn's Outlook-targeted style block, which defines typography and layout resets just for this email client.
+Kant Email uses Pine's Outlook-targeted style block, which defines typography and layout resets just for this email client.
 Additionally, it also keeps rendering consistent on hi-DPI screens.

 Currently, StampReady removes this in the final email, so you need to add it back yourself.
 If you don't, Outlook rendering will be off and the font will fallback to Times New Roman.

 This is the code you need to add just before `<style type="text/css">`, in the `<head>` area: